ENEZA-DSI/A-Machine-Learning-Approach-to-predict-COVID-19-Global-Patterns-for-Epidemiological-Insights/Methods/Methods.md

 ### DATA PREPROCESSING/ EDA
 ##### Data Inspection and Quality Assessment
-The original dataset contained 67 variables and approximately 430000 entries from 255 countries worldwide.
+The original dataset comprised **67 variables** and approximately 430000 entries from **255 countries** globally.
 The average percentage of missing data across all countries in the dataset was approximately 49%.
 Considering the variables, missing data ranged from 97% to 4%.

+To ensure data quality:
-We subset our data to 7 countries that had the least percentage of missing data (<35% missing data) from each continent, that we used in the subsequent steps.
+- We subset the dataset to include 7 countries that had the least percentage of missing data (<35% missing data) from each continent, that we used in the subsequent steps.

-In the new dataset, we selected variables that only had raw entries, excluding calculated and standardized variables in an effort to prevent redundancy and reduce multicollinearity effect.
+- In the new dataset, we excluded derived and standardized variables in an effort to avoid redundancy and reduce multicollinearity effect.

 Variables selected and included for further analysis were:
 - continent
 - date